-I’ve known lots and lots of journalists the past 30 years and disgraced Florida Senate leader Jeff Clemens was the last one I expected to seek a career in politics and the first one I expected to be found wanting in the character department.
+I’ve known hundreds of journalists the past 30 years, and incoming Florida Senate Democratic leader Jeff Clemens was the last one I expected to seek a career in politics and the first one I expected to be found wanting in the character department.

 Why am I not surprised by his recent fall from grace?